Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Transformer-XL Baseline

-Our baselines utilize PPO's clipped surrogate objective \citep{Schulman2017}.
-Due to the usage of the memory encoder, the to be selected action $a_t$ of the policy $\pi_\theta$ depends on the current observation $o_t$ and the memory encoder's output that we refer to as hidden state $h_t$. $\hat{A}_t$ denotes advantage estimates based on generalized advantage estimation (GAE) \citep{Schulman2016GAE}, $\theta$ the parameters of a neural net and $\epsilon$ the clip range.
+Our baseline utilizes PPO's clipped surrogate objective \citep{Schulman2017}.
+Due to leveraging memory, the to be selected action $a_t$ of the policy $\pi_\theta$ depends on the current observation $o_t$ and the memory encoder's output that we refer to as hidden state $h_t$.

-$t$ depicts the current time step.
-The value function is optimized using the squared-error loss $L_t^V(\theta)$. $\mathcal{H}[\pi_\theta](o_t,h_t)$ denotes an entropy bonus encouraging exploration \citep{Schulman2017}.
-The auxiliary observation reconstruction loss $L^R_t$ is based on the binary cross entropy.
-All three are weighted using the coefficients $c_1$, $c_2$, and $c_3$ and are added to $L_t^C$ to complete the loss: